2025 Summer Student Research Program at WL kickoff

 “Designing slides to present scientific results” workshop

-Students in the Wright Lab summer program are invited to workshop their presentation slides with WL postdocs, graduate students, and their peers.
+All students in the Summer Student Research program at Wright Lab are invited to workshop their presentation slides with WL postdocs, graduate students, and their peers.
 The workshop will last 1.5 to 2 hours.